💪 Unlock Father’s Day Savings - Limited Time OnlyUnlock Savings

 Penile traction therapy (PTT)

-Penile traction treatment (PTT) is an exercise in which a plastic support ring is worn on the penis by applying pressure to treat Peyronie's disease.
+Penile traction therapy (PTT) is an exercise in which a plastic support ring is worn on the penis to apply pressure to treat Peyronie's disease.
 It is designed to be used daily for a set amount of time.
 Penile traction therapy is intended to help straighten the penis or minimize curvature.

-We should emphasize that evidence is scarce on the efficacy of penile traction therapy in treating Peyronie's disease.
+We should emphasize that evidence is scarce on the efficacy of traction therapy in Peyronie's disease treatment.
 It is unknown whether it aids in straightening the penis and reversing curvature.
-However, a growing body of evidence suggests it as a potential treatment for reaching these objectives.
+However, a growing body of evidence suggests it is a potential treatment for reaching these objectives.

 According to one study, penile traction therapy may be beneficial in extending the penis.